Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 The type of bipolar disorder matters as well.
 Some life insurance carriers lump all bipolar disorders together.
 We usually don’t want to work with those carriers that do that.
 It shows they don’t know how to properly underwrite your health condition.

-As you are aware, bipolar 1 disorder presents more intense and significant manic episodes than bipolar 2 disorder.
-People with bipolar 1 disorder may exhibit longer manic symptoms compared to those with bipolar 2.
+As you are aware, bipolar 1 disorder presents more intense and significant manic and depressive episodes than bipolar 2 disorder.
+People with bipolar 1 disorder may exhibit longer manic symptoms and severe mood swings compared to those with bipolar 2.
 Carriers know this, and they know bipolar 1 could hinder normal activities (like working) compared to bipolar 2 disorders.

-So, if you have bipolar 1 disorder, then your life insurance options will likely be limited compared to someone who has been diagnosed with bipolar 2 disorder.
+So, if you have bipolar 1 disorder, then your life insurance options could be limited compared to someone who has been diagnosed with bipolar 2 disorder.

 So, What Does Fully Underwritten Life Insurance Mean For People With Bipolar Disorder?